Dagger categories via anti-involutions and positivity: Hermitian fixed points and Hermitian completion

 The adjoint is given by the usual adjoint of a linear map. \end{ex}

 Hermitian fixed points naturally form a category $\mathcal{C}^{\fix}$ in which morphisms $f\colon (c_1, h_1) \to (c_2, h_2)$ are morphisms $c_1 \to c_2$ satisfying the compatibility relation

 Let $f\colon (c_1, h_1) \to (c_2,h_2)$ be a morphism in $\mathcal{C}^{\fix}$.
 Note that the condition $f$ has to satisfy exactly says that $f^\dagger$ is a left inverse of $f$.
 Therefore $\calC^{\fix}$ is exactly the wide subcategory of isometries of the dagger category $\Herm(\calC)$ that we shall define now.
-The construction is closely related to the `unitary core of a $\dagger$-isomix category' \cite[Definition 5.12]{srinivasan2021dagger}.
+The construction is closely related to the `unitary core of a $\dagger$-isomix category', which appears in the context of $\dagger$-linear logic \cite[Definition 5.12]{srinivasan2021dagger}.
 One could think of $\Herm(\calC)$ as the `co-free dagger category on an anti-involutive category'.
 This idea is made precise by the $2$-adjunction that we will establish in theorem \ref{thm:2-adjunction}.

 \begin{defn} The \emph{Hermitian completion} $\operatorname{Herm} \mathcal{C}$ of the anti-involutive category $(\mathcal{C}, d, \eta)$ is the category in which objects are Hermitian fixed points $(c,h)$ and morphisms $(c_1, h_1) \to (c_2,h_2)$ are simply given by morphisms $f\colon c_1 \to c_2$. \end{defn}